-In the performance held at Spazio Cinecittà Luce of Hotel Excelsior, Erika Lemay has interpreted, dancing on her hands, the theme of a famous soundtrack, performed live by the award-winning musician Russian-Latvian Maxim Beitan, pupil of the famous Ivo Pogorelich, Johannes Goritzki and cellist Natalia Gutman.
+In the performance held at Spazio Cinecittà Luce of Hotel Excelsior, Erika Lemay has interpreted, dancing on her hands, the theme of a famous soundtrack performed live by the award-winning musician Russian-Latvian Maxim Beitan, pupil of the famous Ivo Pogorelich, Johannes Goritzki and cellist Natalia Gutman.

-We people are born in different places, with different opportunities and realities but ultimately, the beginning and the end of the journey will be the same for everyone.
+We people are born in different places, with different opportunities and realities; but ultimately, the beginning and the end of the journey will be the same for everyone.
 What matters is what we choose to do with the precious time we are given in between those two life events.

-To 70.
-Venice International Film Festival, the jury was composed of 5 professionals in the field of music and film including the singer/actor Cesare Cremonini, the journalist /music critic Republic Gino Castaldo, Christian Paterno, Laura Delli Colli, chaired by the director Giuliano Montaldo, who decreed the best soundtrack of the films in competition in the Official Selection.
+For the 70th Venice International Film Festival, the jury was composed of 5 professionals in the field of music and film: the singer/actor Cesare Cremonini, the Republic journalis /music criticGino Castaldo, Christian Paterno, Laura Delli Colli, andthe director Giuliano Montaldo, who served as chairperson and decreed the best soundtrack among the films in competition in the Official Selection.

 Special Award Sakamoto

 The organization has chosen to reward Artist Contemporary Master Ryuichi Sakamoto, “a model of genius that inspired many talents of all artistic disciplines, and moreover for his humanity for his unwavering commitment to peace and ecology.”

 SOUNDTRACK STARS AWARD 2013 TO “VIA CASTELLANA BANDIERA” by EMMA DANTE